 In 2013, all three levels of government spent some $177 billion on social assistance (Statistics Canada).
+And the COVID pandemic has provoked billions more in emergency benefits for both workers and employers (a projected $57 billion for workers in 20-21 according to federal budget 2021).
 So, clearly there's money available with which to do gradual reallocations.
 Different proposals on new approaches have different cost estimates, but the GAI is likely the most expensive, with different designs estimated to cost typically in the $30-50 billion range.
 The BC Expert Panel report (Green et al., 2020), despite some questionable GAi design assumptions and either - or scenarios, suggests that a GAI only makes sense in terms of effectiveness and cost if implemented nationally as part of a comprehensive strategy with multiple elements (see Redesign).

 The Parliamentary Budget Officer (2018) made national estimates using the negative income tax model of the aborted Ontario pilot with a design to eliminate social assistance payments (Ontario Works and Ontario Disability Support Program).
 Payments were set to bring participants to 75% of the low income measure, regardless of employment or educational status.
 Individuals received up to $16,989, with couples receiving up to $24,027, and those with disabilities having a top up of $500 per month.
 Payments were reduced 50 cents on each dollar from employment, and dollar for dollar on EI and CPP, but other benefits were not clawed back.
 For the national calculations, the PBO assumed that GST credits and Working Income Tax Benefits would also be replaced by the GAI.
 Such a program, with some limitations based on the modeling employed, would have a net annual cost of around $44 billion with approximately 7.5 million people receiving benefits.